 During an inspection demerit actions may be accrued.
 For each negative finding, demerit points will be applied.
 To stay on the scheme, a vessel must stay under the identified point thresholds.

-See the VCS brochure and poster available from the MARS communications and training materials webpage.
+VCS brochure and poster available from the MARS communications and training materials webpage.

 The VCS is just one tool to help vessel operators comply with Australia’s biosecurity requirements.
 See the range of tools available on the

 The application of a demerit action does not replace any other enforcement actions available to the department under the